 Divorce is never easy.
 In addition to the emotional impact involved, there are issues related to money, property, and children that must be resolved before the divorce can be finalized.
 In an uncontested divorce, the couple is in general agreement on getting the divorce and on the terms.
 It is generally a faster and more cost-effective way to get a divorce.

-With over 30 years of practice in divorce and family law, Stearns-Montgomery & Proctor is ready to help guide you through the entire divorce process.
+You may be wondering, how much does a divorce cost in Georgia, or how does an uncontested divorce work with a child in GA?
+With over 30 years of practice in divorce and family law, Stearns-Montgomery & Proctor is ready to help guide you through these tough questions, and the divorce process as a whole.
 Our Atlanta divorce attorneys are mindful of the emotional tolls that divorce can take, which is why we approach each case with the utmost care.

 Issues in Uncontested Divorce Cases